Green Transformation (GX)

 Japan METI And MOE Amend Method For Adjusting Adjusted Greenhouse Gas Emissions

-Japan has updated the calculation methodology for adjusted greenhouse gas emissions to align with the 2024 Global Warming Countermeasures Act.
-Reporting entities must update their accounting for Joint Crediting Mechanism (JCM) and international carbon credits to ensure compliance with new invalidation and reporting rules.
+Japan has updated its greenhouse gas emissions adjustment methodology to align with the 2024 Global Warming Countermeasures Act.
+Reporting entities must revise their accounting for carbon credits and international mitigation outcomes to ensure compliance with new reporting and invalidation rules.

 Japan Cabinet Approves Bill to Amend Electricity Business Act on Transmission Expansion and Solar PV Safety